vigneshchinnaiyan/CRAWLER/README.md

 `pip install Scrapy`

 It will be installed when installing the other dependencies as well.
-In order to run the scraper for SGPBusiness, navigate to the FYP/sgpbusiness/sgpbusiness_scraper folder then run this command:
+In order to run the scraper for Business, navigate to the FYP/sgpbusiness/sgpbusiness_scraper folder then run this command:

 `scrapy crawl sgpbusiness`